 B. The community association may prohibit or restrict the installation and use of such solar energy collection devices on the common elements or common areas.
 (2006, c.
 939.)

 They may also ask for - or be willing to accept - images of solar installations your contractor has done in the past - situation on the front or side or the home, and may be positively impressed with how sleek and attractive they are.
+Check out the gallery on our website for great looking photos of our recent installations!

 In most cases, keep in mind that we must still submit all HOA paperwork just like any other construction project.
 While HOAs in Maryland and Virginia cannot prevent a solar array from being installed, it is always a good idea they are aware of the installation and understand what is involved.
 That way we can work with them to get each system installed a little more quickly.
 Residential solar is beneficial for you and your community, and educating your HOA helps.